f1337/dotfiles-mac/README.md

 Like Spotlight, but better.
 And without creepy [data collection](https://lifehacker.com/safari-and-spotlight-can-send-data-to-apple-heres-how-1648453540).

-1. Disable data-gathering Spotlight behaviors: System Preferences > Spotlight, then uncheck "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look up".
+1. Disable data-gathering Spotlight behaviors: System Preferences > Spotlight, then un-check "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look up".
-2. Disable the Spotlight keyboard shortcut (so that Alfred can take it): System Preferences > Spotlight, then click "Keyboard Shortcuts…", then uncheck "Show Spotlight search"
+2. Disable the Spotlight keyboard shortcut (so that Alfred can take it): System Preferences > Spotlight, then click "Keyboard Shortcuts…", then un-check "Show Spotlight search"
 3. `brew cask install alfred`
 4. Alfred > Preferences > General, check "Launch Alfred at login", the set the Alfred Hotkey to Command-Space.
 5. [Neuter the Dock](https://medium.com/@rurka/kill-the-dock-for-macos-dcb1d4ba8c8c) (you can manually show/hide it using `cmd + option - d`):